-The employment agreements of the Named Executive Officers provide for annual grants of equity based compensation in the form of RSUs.
+The employment agreements of the Executive Officers provide for annual grants of equity based compensation in the form of RSUs.
 Of the total RSUs granted, 25% are in the form of time-vested RSUs that carry only a service condition.
 The remaining 75% are in the form of performance-based RSUs ("PBRSUs"), which also include a service condition.
 The PBRSUs will vest at the conclusion of the three-year performance periods if certain defined performance criteria established by the Compensation Committee (based on adjusted net earnings, adjusted earnings per share, and/or free cash over a three year period) are realized.
-Beginning with awards granted in March of 2013, 50% of the PBRSUs will vest if 80% of the applicable objective is met, and the proportion of PBRSUs subject to such criterion will increase by 2.5% for each additional 1% of the applicable objective (between 80% and 100%).
-For 2014, the grants were sized based upon a percentage of base salary as follows:
+50% of the PBRSUs will vest if 80% of the applicable objective is met, and the proportion of PBRSUs subject to such criterion will increase by 2.5% for each additional 1% of the applicable objective (between 80% and 100%).
+For 2017, the grants were sized based upon a percentage of base salary, as of the date of grant, as follows:

 Name LTI Value

 Marc Zandman 125% of base salary

 Dr. Gerald Paul 150% of base salary

-Lori Lipcaman 25% of base salary
+Lori Lipcaman 40% of base salary

-Dieter Wunderlich 35% of base salary

-Johan Vandoorn 25% of base salary
+Johan Vandoorn 40% of base salary

-David Valletta 25% of base salary
+David Valletta 40% of base salary

+Clarence Tse 30% of base salary

+Joel Smejkal 30% of base salary

+Werner Gebhardt 30% of base salary